NativeDynamics/NeutriumJS.thermo.IAPWS97/README.md

 	bower install neutriumjs-steam

+#### npm

+You can add NeutriumJS.Steam to your project using npm by:

+	npm install neutriumjs.steam --save

 ### Standalone

 If your project is not using bower you can use the compiled and minified source which is found at: